Heuchera villosa - Hairy Alumroot

 Map Key: Green (native), Teal (native, adventive), Blue (present), Yellow (present & rare), Red (extinct)

 Heuchera villosa is one of the largest leaved Alumroots and makes a great native substitute for Hosta in the shady border.

-Grow well in average moisture, well-drained rich soil in full sun to part shade.
+Grow well in average moisture, well-drained rich soil in part shade.